Etne Municipality

 Etne is a municipality in Vestland county, Norway.
 It is located in the traditional district of Sunnhordland, although it is also sometimes considered to be part of the district of Haugaland.
 The administrative centre of the municipality is the village of Etnesjøen.
 Other villages in the municipality include Skånevik and Fjæra.
-The two largest villages in the municipality are Etnesjøen with 1,159 residents and Skånevik with 594 residents (all figures from 1 January 2015).
+Etne Municipality is situated south of the city of Bergen, along the border with Rogaland county.